Quick answer

 Is the book-club edition the same as the first?

-Later printings drop the 1.
-Book-club and later Disney-Hyperion reissues differ from the Miramax first.
+Later printings drop the 1 from the number line.
+Book-club and later Disney-Hyperion reissues differ from the Miramax first; verify the Miramax Books imprint together with the number line ending in 1.

 I have a first edition of The Titan's Curse (Percy Jackson 3) — what should I do?